Updated: May 6

 There are many freebies and templates out there, but take caution, out-of-date policies, inappropriate procedures, or improperly revised templates could cause confusion or get you in hot water.

 Remember, the employee handbook is your best chance to clearly communicate your company’s policies, so make it clear, direct, and accurate.
-An attorney can help you…
+Our experienced attorneys can help you craft the best employee handbook for your business

 John Waterman is Of Counsel for atCAUSE Law Office.
 He provides legal advice and assistance to clients on a variety of legal and business-related matters.
 John has over ten years of experience working with sole proprietorships, small businesses, large corporations, nonprofits and federal agencies.
 He provides smart legal solutions to help clients achieve the best business outcomes.